homearanya/active-escapes/src/pages/tours/pondo-hopper-hiking-trail.md

   image: ../../img/generic/pp-pondohopper-500.jpg
   tagline: Pondo Hopping
   title: Pondo-Hopper Slackpacker
-  description: "This trail is along the same 3 or 5 day route as the Pondo-Explorer, but is a fully supported and catered trail where all bedding & meals are catered for and your luggage is transferred from camp to camp by vehicle.
-A great option for groups who'd like to have the planning & logistics taken care of."
+  description: "This trail is along the same 3 or 5 day route as the Pondo-Explorer, but is a fully supported and catered trail where all bedding and meals are catered for, and your luggage is transferred from camp to camp by vehicle.
+A great option for groups who'd like to have the planning and logistics taken care of."
 ---